 Public transportation in Burundi's cities, especially Bujumbura, mainly uses minibuses and motorcycle taxis.
-These possibilities have a price-efficient method to move around, though they may lack comfort or accessibility features.
+These possibilities have a cost-efficient method to move around, even though they may lack comfort or accessibility features.

 Minibuses (Hiace or Coaster) cover longer city distances or connect nearby towns.
-They are often crowded and follow fixed routes.
-Motorcycle Taxis (Moto-Taxis or Bajaj) are fast and effective for shorter distances, commonly seen in Bujumbura and other towns.
+They are frequently crowded and follow fixed routes.
+Motorcycle Taxis (Moto-Taxis or Bajaj) are fast and good for shorter distances, commonly seen in Bujumbura and other towns.

 Formal route maps are generally not available.
-Ask locals or hotel staff for direction.
+Check with residents or hotel staff for guidance.

-Fares are settled with cash directly to the driver or conductor.
+Fares are paid in cash directly to the driver or conductor.
 No electronic ticketing.

 Burundians are generally helpful; do not hesitate to ask for directions or route advice.